Freedom of the press: Sweden

-One of the world's first freedom of the press acts was introduced in Sweden in 1766 (Swedish Freedom of the Press Act), mainly due to classical liberal member of parliament, Ostrobothnian priest, Anders Chydenius.
+One of the world's first freedom of the press acts was introduced in Sweden in 1766 (Swedish Freedom of the Press Act), due in part to classical liberal member of parliament, Ostrobothnian priest, Anders Chydenius.
 Excepted and liable to prosecution was only vocal opposition to the king and the Church of Sweden.
 The act was largely rolled back after King Gustav's coup d'état in 1772, restored after the overthrowing of his son, Gustav IV of Sweden in 1809, and fully recognized with the abolition of the king's prerogative to cancel licenses in the 1840s.

 Russia

 The US Secretary of State, Mike Pompeo, criticized Russia for limiting the activities of VOA and Radio Free Europe in Russia with a governmental order demanding reviewing the subject by Moscow.

+On 4 March 2022, Russian President Vladimir Putin signed into law a bill introducing prison sentences of up to 15 years for those who publish "knowingly false information" about the Russian military and its operations in Ukraine, forcing independent media in Russia to stop reporting on Ukraine or cease operations.
+At least 1,000 Russian journalists have fled Russia since February 2022.
+About 85% of Russians get most of their information from Russian state-controlled media.

+Novaya Gazeta's editor-in-chief Dmitry Muratov was awarded the 2021 Nobel Peace Prize for his "efforts to safeguard freedom of expression".
+In March 2022, Novaya Gazeta suspended its print activities after receiving a second warning from the Russian censorship apparatus Roskomnadzor.

+On 17 June 2024, a Moscow court issued arrest warrants for IStories editor-in-chief and award-winning investigative reporter Roman Anin and Ekaterina Fomina, a journalist at TV Rain and a former IStories correspondent, on charges of disseminating "false information" about the Russian armed forces in Ukraine.
+Russia's Interior Ministry added two Russian journalists in exile to its wanted list.
+Fomina said the arrest warrant would affect her professional life as she would not be able to travel to many countries that could arrest her and extradite her to Russia.

 Romania

-Until 1989, Romania was part of the communist bloc, with no freedom of speech and only a handful of newspapers, all controlled by the communist regime.
-Radio Free Europe/Radio Liberty was the only connection with the rest of Europe, but it was highly illegal, and people were afraid to listen to it.
-In 1990, with the regime's fall, Romania tried to find out what free media meant.
-The old communist newspapers were revamped, most of them having "freedom" in their names: Romania Libera (Free Romania), Cuvantul Libertatii (The word of Freedom), and Libertatea (Freedom), to name just a few.